 There are also opportunities to get paid to place an appropriate hashtag or product in your feed.
 Quite often you can even use an affiliate link.

 In my case, I treat my Instagram differently than my blog.
-On my blog I talk about history, politics, culture, or give travel tips.
-On Instagram, I try to post photos that look esthetically good.
+On my blog, I talk more about history, politics, culture, or give travel tips.
+On Instagram, I try to post photos that look aesthetically good and including a lot of fashion.

 This is my example of a branded Instagram photo: here